Introduction to the Studio

 Digital Media Philosophy

 The Digital Media curriculum is foremost concerned with utilizing the computer as a creative tool in the artistic process, as well as broadening the students understanding of new media practices.
 Broad in approach to skill and content development, this studio course is meant to introduce students to a variety of creative software programs and output processes, while course projects and readings intersect with contemporary social issues and art theory.
 Some examples of utilized software include Adobe Photoshop, Illustrator, Soundtrack Pro, and Final Cut Pro, all of which are utilized in the creation of forms that range from print images to vinyl images, and sound compositions to videos.
 Because many students enter the class with a wide range of familiarity with creative software, the curriculum is purposefully designed to reinforce fundamental technical processes that inform and challenge all skill levels.
 Upon the completion of assigned readings or course projects, group discussions and critiques are utilized as a structure for the exchange of information, to gauge success, and to practice and build a visual vocabulary.
-Please visit our Vimeo channel or our blog.

 The Department of Art’s painting curriculum is concerned with developing a student’s understanding of the medium in a broad and multifaceted studio experience that employs both traditional and contemporary approaches to the process of painting.
 Of primary importance is familiarizing students with the tools, materials, and techniques of painting while fostering perceptual development in color evaluation and interaction.
 At this beginning level of learning, representational replication is a good method to present challenges as well as evaluate success.
 And to this end most course projects are painted from observation and are accomplished using oil paints on a variety of substrates including paper, hardboard, and stretched canvas.
 We also investigate divergent processes of creating and pictorial resolution through collage and the use of acrylic paints and mediums.
 The acrylic paint experiments are less rigorously concerned with compositional harmony, but are very useful in broadening a students understanding of paint application.
 At the conclusion of course projects we utilize the class critique as a useful structure for the exchange of information, to gauge success, and to practice and build a visual vocabulary.